Philippus/julius/README.md

 ```

 ## Nulla
-The special value `Nulla` (zero) can also be constructed similarly:
+The special value `nulla` (zero) can also be constructed similarly:

 ```scala
 RomanNumeral() // res3: RomanNumeral = nulla